Freelance writing tips.

-Remember to have a proper sleep as it will benefit your health as well as you can work more productive.
+Remember to have a proper sleep as it will benefit your health as well as you can work more productively.

-Even schedule time for exercise, proper dinner, outing and walk, and any fun activities you might like.
+Schedule time for exercise, proper dinner, outings and walks, and any fun activities you might like.

 Your brain also needs some entertainment to work efficiently.